Kirsten Dunst: 2017–present: Award nominations and upcoming projects

-In 2019, Dunst starred in the Showtime dark comedy television series On Becoming a God in Central Florida, which premiered in August that year.
-For her role, she was nominated for a Golden Globe for Best Actress and a Critics Choice Award for Best Actress in a Comedy Series.
-In September 2019, Showtime renewed the series for a second season, but ultimately canceled it the following year due to the COVID-19 pandemic.

-Dunst co-starred with her partner Jesse Plemons in Jane Campion's film The Power of the Dog distributed by Netflix, and given a limited theatrical release in the USA on November 17, 2021.
-She received Academy Award, Golden Globe Award, and Screen Actors Guild Award nominations for Best Supporting Actress along with two Critics' Choice Award nominations (Best Supporting Actress and Best Acting Ensemble).
+In 2019, Dunst starred in the Showtime dark comedy television series On Becoming a God in Central Florida, which premiered in August of that year.
+For her role, she was nominated for a Golden Globe Award for Best Actress and a Critics Choice Award for Best Actress in a Comedy Series.
+Showtime renewed the series for a second season but canceled it in 2020 due to the COVID-19 pandemic.
+In 2021, Dunst co-starred with her then-fiancé Jesse Plemons in Jane Campion's film The Power of the Dog, which was distributed by Netflix and given a limited theatrical release in the United States.
+(Note: Attributed to multiple references:) Dunst received Academy Award, Golden Globe Award, and Screen Actors Guild Award nominations for Best Supporting Actress along with two Critics' Choice Award nominations—Best Supporting Actress and Best Acting Ensemble.
+Following the film's release, Dunst took a two-year hiatus from acting because she was only being offered the role of "the sad mom", and was struggling to find roles that resonated with her as she aged.